 Staff are required to observe, support and comply with all College policies and procedures during the course of their employment/engagement with PLC.
 It is the responsibility of all staff to understand College policies and procedures and to remain abreast of changes to such documents.
 The College will provide notification of changes and updates as and when they occur.

-Staff are expected to take an active part in the general life of the College by supporting policies, procedures, aims and objective in order to facilitate the day‑to‑day operation and promote a high quality of education and service delivery.
+Staff are expected to take an active part in the general life of the College by supporting policies, procedures, aims and objectives in order to facilitate the day‑to‑day operation and promote a high quality of education and service delivery.

 Child Safety and Wellbeing